lennyleadership/spiritual_notes/content.en/docs/41 Resources/06_jealousy_of_satan.md

 15b) … but I have called you friends; for all things that I have heard of my Father I have made known to you.
 (KJV)

 We know that Christ and the Father don’t necessarily tell the angelic host everything, because we read in other scriptures that there are things they desire to look into.
-The Greek word for “friend” is Strong’s 5384 and it’s the Greek word philos which is a cousin of the word Philadelphia.
-It means loved; it means dear and it means fond of.
+The Greek word for “friend” is Strong’s 5384 and it’s the Greek word <i>philos</i> which is a cousin of the word <i>Philadelphia</i>.
+It means <i>loved</i>; it means dear and it means <i>fond of</i>.
 Loved, dear and fond of; all of these characteristics apply to God’s view of His children; loved, dear and He is fond of all of us.
 Again, this is a relationship that Satan never had and the angelic kingdom does not have.
 As a result, what Satan wants to do is to destroy this special relationship between God and each one of us.
 He goes after, attacking the relationship between us and the Father.

 Look at what he did to the first human beings.
 We won’t turn there.
 I’ll just paraphrase it.
 We find this in the beginning of Genesis 3.
 Remember what it tells us.
 It says “The serpent was more cunning than any beast that God had made.”
 Remember what Satan said to Eve; He said, “Hasn’t God said that you shall not eat of every tree in the garden?”
 And I’m sure Eve was naive and innocent and said, “Oh yes, we can eat of any tree in the garden except this tree in the middle of the garden and God has told us that we can’t touch it and we can’t eat it or we will die.”
 Remember what Satan said, “Oh, you’re not going to die.
 God is not telling you the truth.
 You’re not going to die, because He knows that in the day you eat thereof, you will be like God because it will open your mind and then you will know like God does the differences between good and evil.”
 Meaning you can establish your own rules about good and evil.
 He began to plant seeds of distrust and doubt which led to a lack of faith on their part in God.